tinkerology/buildmodels/README.md

 Currently, there are no command line arguments.
 You can change the following parameters easily enough at the top of the script:
 <pre>
+START_MODEL=1
 DETAIL=120
 OUTPUT_DIR=./STLS
 OPENSCAD="/c/Program Files/Openscad/openscad.exe"
 </pre>

+START_MODEL can be used to start generating at a particular model.
+This is very helpful when you keep adding models and don't want to re-run all the previous ones.
+Just remember to set it back to 1.

 # OpenSCAD Code Changes